Achieving High Accuracy with PINNs via Energy Natural Gradients: Energy Natural Gradients

 \section{Energy Natural Gradients}

 The concept of \emph{natural gradients} was popularized by Amari in the context of parameter estimation in supervised learning and blind source separation~\cite{amari1998natural}.
 The idea here is to modify the update direction in a gradient based optimization scheme to emulate gradient in a suitable representation space of the parameters.
 Whereas, this ansatz was already formulated for general metrics it is usually attributed to the use of the Fisher metric on the representation space, but also products of Fisher metrics, Wasserstein and Sobolev geometries have been successfully used~\cite{kakade2001natural, li2018natural, nurbekyan2022efficient}.
 After the initial applications in supervised learning and blind source separation, it was successfully adopted in reinforcement learning~\cite{kakade2001natural, peters2003reinforcement, bagnell2003covariant,morimura2008new}, inverse problems~\cite{nurbekyan2022efficient}, neural network training~\cite{schraudolph2002fast,pascanu2014revisiting, martens2020new} and generative models~\cite{shen2020sinkhorn, lin2021wasserstein}.
 One sublety in the natural gradients is the definition of a geometry in the function space.
 This can either be done axiomatically or through the Hessian of a potential function~\cite{amari2010information, amari2016information, wang2022hessian, Mueller2022Convergence}.
-We follow the idea to work with the natural gradient induced by the Hessian of a convex function, contrary to existing works we encounter infinite and not strongly dimension settings in our applications.
+We follow the idea to work with the natural gradient induced by the Hessian of the convex function space objective in which the natural gradient can be interpreted as a generalized Gauss-Newton method which has been suggested for neural network training for supervised learning tasks~\cite{ren2019efficient, cai2019gram, gargiani2020promise, martens2020new}.
+Contrary to existing works we encounter infinite dimensional and and not strongly convex objective in our applications.

-Here, we consider the setting of the minimization of a convex energy $E\colon X\to\mathbb R$ defined on a Hilbert space $X$, which covers both physics informed neural networks and the deep Ritz method.
-We define the \emph{Hilbert} and \emph{energy Gram matrices} by
+Here, we consider the setting of the minimization of a convex energy $E\colon X\to\mathbb R$ defined on a Hilbert space $X$, which covers both physics informed neural networks and the deep Ritz method. \mzz As an objective function for the optimization of the networks parameters we use $L(\theta) = E(u_\theta)$ like before. \eee We define the \emph{Hilbert} and \emph{energy Gram matrices} by

 and